Software-Design/Twayn-DevOps-Customer-View/README.md

 ## Contribution
 We are happy to review your merge requests when you feel that you can contribute to, extend or improved the software in any way.

-Please make sure that you make use of our aproach to allow custom themes and modifications as described within the [custom themes](#custom-themes) section of this page.
+Please make sure that you make use of our aproach to allow custom themes and modifications as described within the [custom themes](#custom-themes) section of this page and the following principles.

 #### Notes on basic priciples and design choices
 1. Respect [GitLabs API Terms](https://about.gitlab.com/handbook/legal/api-terms/)